Stuck between the parks of the Trossachs and Cairngorms, the region around Loch Tay Scotland and Glen Lyon Scotland is worth visiting.

 If you continue on that same road, you reach the Lawers Dam.
 Built in the 1950s, it retains the Lochan Na Lairige.
-The reservoir collects water from 45km2 and its travels by pipeline to the Loch Tay power station.
+The reservoir collects water over ab area of 45km2 and its travels by pipeline to the Loch Tay power station.

 It is a beautiful drive, off the beaten path, between Loch Tay and Glen Lyon.

-Glen Lyon is hidden in the hills with Ben Lawers to the South and Shiehallion on the North side (attention to to mix up with the famous vessel) .
+Glen Lyon is hidden in the hills with Ben Lawers to the South and Shiehallion on the North side (attention not to be mixed up with the famous vessel).
 The glen is full of farms and beautiful walking trails.
 Small shops can be found at Bridge of Balgie.

 Driving in Glen Lyon

 According to the sign it is the 'longest, loneliest and loveliest glen in Scotland'.
 Have a look at the pictures below and let me know what you think!